hammersurf221/ChessGUI/README.md

 color, and set an auto‑move delay.
 All choices persist between launches, and a **Reset to Defaults** button restores the original values.

+### Debugging Chessboard Detection
+Set the environment variable `CHESSGUI_DEBUG_DETECT=1` before launching the application to save intermediate images from the automatic board detection routine.
+The images will appear in the working directory as `detect_debug_*.png` files showing the grayscale input, edge map, detected lines and final rectangle.

 ## Python Utilities
 The `python/` folder contains scripts used for board recognition and automation:
 - `fen_server-workingV2.py` – standalone FEN prediction server